secretsquirrel/encryptAgit/README.md

 ```

+#Editing files offline

+Let's say to do a double CTRL+C and want to edit files offline - feel free to do so!
-Feel free to continue editing the files and start encryptAgit again, if there were no edits to the decrypted files you won't get a warning:
+THen later start encryptAgit again, if there were no edits to the decrypted files you won't get a warning:

 ```
 encryptAgit